Message Relevance by Audience

 - Our Center for Compassion, Integrity and Secular Ethics (CCISE) is working together with Children in Crossfire to bring compassion, mindfulness and secular ethics into schools in Derry, Northern Ireland, and from there hopefully into the general curriculum for Irish schools and beyond.

-- Life U is currently in its 5th year of cooperation with Tsinghua University in Beijing, China.
+- Life University, since 2012, has worked in cooperation with Tsinghua University in Beijing, China.
 As one of the premier universities in China, the center serves as an excellent platform to promote Chiropractic to academic elites, high level government officials and industry leaders.

 - In December 2015, Life U signed an undergraduate/graduate articulation agreement with Wenzhou Medical University in Wenzhou, China.
 This agreement allows Wenzhou undergraduate seniors to attend Life U and obtain a B.S. in Exercise Science, and then be able to go on to an M.S. in Sport Health Science.
 Qualified students may enter the Doctor of Chiropractic program as well.